jplindstrom/p5-autobox-Transform/README.md

     # ->books returns an arrayref of Book objects with a ->title
     $authors->map_by("books")->flat->map_by("title")

-Note: This is different from autobox::Core's ->flatten, which reurns a list rather than an array and therefore can't be used in this way.
+Note: This is different from [autobox::Core](https://metacpan.org/pod/autobox::Core)'s `->flatten`, which reurns a list rather than an array and therefore can't be used in this way.

 ## @array->to\_ref() : $arrayref

-Return the reference to the @array, regardless of context.
+Return the reference to the `@array`, regardless of context.

 Useful for ensuring the last array method return a reference while in scalar context.
 Typically: